MIDI over Ethernet - Marvellous RTP-MIDI

 RTP-MIDI will also run over an Ethernet network using HomePlug adaptors!
 HomePlug adapters are amazing things that enable you to run Ethernet through the walls of your building using the mains cable and sockets, already installed in your home.
 Plug the adaptors straight into your power sockets, plug an Ethernet cable into each one and you instantly have Ethernet MIDI running between them.

 Imagine a whole MIDI network running throughout your home, or your studio, without laying a single cable.
 No more mess, no more expensive cabling.
 Genius!

 The Live Advantage

 It's in the hectic, busy, live arena that being able to run RTP-MIDI really comes into its own:

 This is a straightforward situation with iConnectivity interfaces.
-The Keyboard player would have a mio4 and plug her USB or DIN MIDI controllers into the mio4.
-The Drummer would have another mio4, connected to his MIDI drum pads, and via ethernet, both would connect to a PlayAUDIO12 connected to the computer.
+The keyboard player plugs her USB or DIN MIDI controllers into the mio4.
+The drummer might have another mio4 connected to his MIDI drum pads, and via Ethernet both would connect to a PlayAUDIO12 connected to the computer.

 Setting up your RTP-MIDI Rig

-Our resident MIDI genius, Rodney, has written a very detailed, yet easy to follow tutorial on how to set up an RTP-MIDI network.
+Follow this link for a detailed easy to follow tutorial on how to set up an RTP-MIDI network.
 If you've never set up an RTP MIDI network before, or you're intrigued at the possibilities it could open up for you, take a read.